ebikechoices is supported by its audience. When you purchase through links on our site, we may earn a commission. Learn more

 Battery

 A 418Wh battery (36v 11.6Ah) will give the rider a range of around 50-60 miles in ‘eco’ mode.
 This figure may be higher or lower depending on how many hills you climb and how often the rider relies on the assist.
-Other factors like rider weight and wind direction will effect range.
+Other factors like rider weight and wind direction will affect range.
 I can easily ride 60-70 miles on my e-bike but I have the 504Wh battery fitted.

 418 watt hour battery fitted to the riverside 540e